 SFP vs RJ45 vs GBIC: When to Choose Which?

 As is shown in the chart, SFP, SFP copper RJ45, and GBIC transceiver modules are all used in 1Gbit data transmission.
 Then when to choose which for the 1GbE network?

 Compared with GBIC transceiver modules, SFP modules have a smaller size.
 So SFP modules allow having more interfaces on a line card or a switch.
 Besides, SFP transceivers can support the transmission distance much longer than SFP copper RJ45 transceivers and GBIC transceivers.
-So if you require long transmission distance, SFP transceivers can meet your need.
+So if you require a long transmission distance, SFP transceivers can meet your need.
 Last but not least, If you already have a line card or a switch with empty SFP slots, then you need to adapt to that.

 When your budget is not enough to use SFP transceivers, you can choose SFP copper RJ45 transceivers for short-distance transmission.
 If you have the requirement of long-distance transmission afterward, you can use SFP to RJ45 slot media converters.
-For they can provide an economical path to extend the distance of an existing network with fiber cabling.
+They can provide an economical path to extend the distance of an existing network with fiber cabling.

 If you already have a line card or a switch with unoccupied GBIC slots, then you need to choose GBIC transceivers to make full use of the empty slots on your switch.
 In fact, GBIC transceiver modules are gradually replaced by SFP modules on the market.
 For SFP transceivers are regarded as the upgraded version of GBIC modules.